NSkhaldi/Content_processor/README.md

 # What's inside?

-*  A tool that genreate files continuously
-*  A tool that simultanuously does operations on the content of those files, starting each x time from the most recent file.
+*  A tool that genreate files continuously & simultanuously process them(starting each x time from the most recent file) and visualize the results (on terminal & dashboard) the generated log file contains newline-terminated, space-separated text formatted like:
+    <unix_timestamp> <hostname> <hostname>
+    For example:
+    1366815793 Hannibal  Hanny
+    Each line represents connection from a host (left) to another host (right) at a given time.
+The lines are roughly sorted by timestamp.

+*   The processing  tool  parse previously written log files and terminate or collect input from a new log file while it's being written and run indefinitely.
+The program outputs every x  amount of time:
+ *  A list of hostnames connected to a given (configurable) host during the lest x time
+ *  A list of hostnames received connections from a given (configurable) host during the last x time
+ *  The hostname(s) that generated most connections in the last x time

 ## Files
 The repo contains:
 *  Folders
+    *  data: contains the data source data for the first part and for the tests
     *  scripts: contains the log generation simulator and the log processing script
     *  aktools: The package containig the processing tools and conf file
     *  tests: containing the tests
-    *  data: contains the data source data for the first part and for the tests
     *  output: contains the generated log data
     *  docs: contains a jupyter notebook and its pdf file

 *  Files
    *   README.md
+   *   requirement.txt
+   *   setup.py
    *   LICENSE.md
-   *   setup.py
    *   .gitignore